Please join us for our Virtual Cyber First Responder Class on Thursday, November 5th, 2020!

 Cybersecurity first responders need to react quickly to identify data breaches and minimize potential losses.
-Make sure that your evidence is properly preserved in those first critical minutes after detection.
-This intensive one-day class will teach you the fundamentals of incident response and digital forensic acquisition, including incident planning, detection, and communications; chain-of-custody and evidence preservation fundamentals; volatile memory acquisition, hard drive imaging, and network-based evidence acquisition.
-Get hands-on experience taking a forensics image, preserving volatile memory, and capturing network traffic.
-Designed for staff that are responsible for triage, evidence preservation and incident response.
+Learn how to respond to malware, cloud breaches, network intrusions & more in this intensive one-day bootcamp.
+You’ll get hands-on experience practicing the fundamentals of incident response and digital forensic acquisition (including incident triage, chain-of-custody and evidence preservation fundamentals), volatile memory acquisition, hard drive imaging, network-based evidence acquisition and cloud investigations.
+Designed for anyone involved in cyber response.
 Bring your caffeine and be ready!

 $445 Sale Price ends October 15th, 2020

 $545 Late Registration by October 29th, 2020 (CLOSED TO NEW REGISTRATIONS)

 - IT staff tasked with responsibility for detecting and triage of incidents on computer systems

 - Incident response team members who are involved in responding to data breaches

 - Help Desk staff that may be the first point of contact for reports of suspicious activity

 - Anyone with a general technical background who might be asked to respond to a suspected cybersecurity incident